Which barbecues smoke the competition?

 Always use the hose and type of fitting recommended by the manufacturer.
 When you break out the BBQ for summer, check the hose for blockages and make sure all connections fit snugly.
 Never, ever use a gas barbecue inside.

-Check that spare parts are available.
+Check spare parts are available.

 This allows you to keep cooked food warm.